Cloudxtreme/ShibeChat-Bot/README.md

   * `level` contains a string denoting what level of logging this is, it can be any of `DBUG`, `INFO`, `WARN` or `CHAT`
   * `message` contains the message which was logged
   * `time` is a JavaScript date object which is the time at which this message was logged

+### bot.getSocket()
+This will return the `socket.io-client` socket connection with ShibeChat for you to manually manage any other socket events.

 License
 --------